BFC, IBCLC, LC, CBC, CLC… Confused about the differences?

 - carry out treatment

-Can I prepare treatment or care plans if I am a CBI Lactation Counselor or an IBCLC?
+Can I prepare treatment or care plans if I am supporting clients as a lactation professional?

 Preparing a treatment or care plan is a nursing task.
-If you have a separate qualification as a nurse, midwife or doctor, the preparation of a treatment plan would fall under that scope of practice.
+If you have a separate qualification as a nurse, midwife, or doctor, the preparation of a treatment plan would fall under that scope of practice.
 You can work with a client to explore their options and support the client in making choices or developing a feeding plan.
 This is not the same as a treatment or care plan where an individual is providing or recommending treatment.
 This can be confusing.
 It is really about what information you are providing, and how you are providing it.
-For example, it would be within the scope of both a Lactation Counselor or an IBCLC, to say:
+For example, both a Lactation Counselor and an IBCLC, could say:

-It would be inappropriate for either a Lactation Counselor or an IBCLC to say:
+It would be inappropriate for a lactation professional who is not also a healthcare provider to say:

-The nipple pain and white patches in your baby’s mouth are thrush.
-How about we use some with gentian violet and make dietary changes where you eliminate sugar from your diet for a while.
+The nipple pain and white patches in your baby’s mouth are thrush [diagnosis].
+How about we use some gentian violet and make dietary changes where you eliminate sugar from your diet for a while [treatment plan and recommendations].

 That would depend on the requirements stipulated by the hospital themselves.
 There is no legal reason why a hospital might not employ a Lactation Counselor who has not completed the IBCLC requirements.
-Both a Lactation Counselor and an IBCLC could be part of the team within the hospital supporting breast/chest feeding parents.
-But neither of them would be medical professionals (unless they are medically trained in another role such as a nurse).
+It is common for a Lactation Counselor to be working within the hospital setting while they build their clinical experience hours, particularly for Pathway 1 as an IBCLC.
+Both a Lactation Counselor and an IBCLC could be part of the team within the hospital supporting breast/chestfeeding parents as allied health professionals.
+But neither of them would be medical caregivers (unless they are medically trained in another role such as a nurse).

-Does a Lactation Counselor or an IBCLC have to follow ethics standards?
+Does a Lactation Counselor or Consultant have to follow ethics standards?